Georg-Henning Graf von Bassewitz-Behr: Early life

 Bassewitz-Behr was born into a noble family, the son of a cavalry officer, and grew up on an estate in Lützow in the Grand Duchy of Mecklenburg-Schwerin.
 He passed his Abitur in 1918 and then served briefly with the Imperial German Army toward the end of the First World War.
 Bassewitz-Behr then managed the family estates and from 1919 to 1920 he studied agriculture at the University of Rostock.
 After unsuccessfully trying to start a new life as a farmer in the former colony of German South West Africa in 1930, Bassewitz-Behr returned to Germany, became a member of the Stahlhelm WWI veterans' organization and a supporter of the Nazi Party.

 SS career

-Bassewitz-Behr joined the NSDAP on 1 February 1930 (membership number 458,315) and the SS (SS number 35,466) in 1931.
+Bassewitz-Behr joined the Nazi Party on 1 February 1930 (membership number 458,315) and the Schutzstaffel (SS number 35,466) in 1931.
 In 1938, as a member of the staff of the Reich Security Main Office, he became Inspector of Motorized Vehicles.
 In May 1940, he commanded an anti-tank detachment in the Battle of France.
 In preparation for the planned German attack on the Soviet Union, he was employed from the end of April to the end of July 1941 as a quartermaster on the Kommandostab Reichsführer-SS (Reichsführer-SS Command Staff).